-Outside air supply - (Necessary for mobile home 1. installation, optional for residential installation.)
+Outside air supply - (Necessary for mobile home installation, optional for residential installation.)
 Outside air may be drawn from either underneath the stove or from behind.

-To draw outside air through the floor, leave the 4" knockout or cover plate in place in the rear of the stove.
+To draw outside air through the floor, leave the 4" knockout or cover plate in place in the rear of the pedestal or leg kit ash box enclosure.

-Cut or drill a 4" diameter hole in the floor anywhere inside the perimeter of the pedestal.
+Pedestal Model: Cut or drill a 4" diameter hole in the floor anywhere inside the perimeter of the pedestal.
 Cover the hole with a 4" x 4" (100 mm x 100 mm) rodent screen and staple/nail in place.